fdformula/MathlyLua/IDE - CudaText/readme.md

 lines of the file, `C:\cygwin\cudatext\py\cuda_ex_terminal\__init__.py`.

 Other hotkeys?
 Refer to `C:\cygwin\cudatext\cudatext-hotkeys-for-plugins.txt`.

+&rArr; Microsoft Windows users may download on this very page the file, `cudatext-for-mathly-win-*.7z`.
+It includes a text editor, CudaText, with Lua 5.4.8 and
+Mathly integrated.
+Run [7zip](https://7-zip.org/) to extract it to C:\ (the root directory of the C drive). <em>Do not change the name of the folder, `C:\cygwin`</em>.

 &rArr; Linux users?
 For most Linux distributions, download the file, [cudatext-for-mathly-linux.tar.gz](https://github.com/fdformula/MathlyLua/blob/main/cudatext-for-mathly-linux.tar.gz).
 For other distributions like Fedora, download the file, [cudatext-for-mathly-linux-RARE.tar.gz](https://github.com/fdformula/MathlyLua/blob/main/cudatext-for-mathly-linux-RARE.tar.gz).